 Organisations have responded, says Oracle Marketing Cloud VP, JAPAC, Stephen Hamill, by adding technology solutions at several points along customer journeys.
 For most the next step is consolidating the data generated by the technology to derive actionable insights, according to Hamill.

-In this regard, maturity will again vary — with digital natives and companies well along their transformation standing out early, Hammier says, singling out the travel and gaming sectors.
+In this regard, maturity will again vary — with digital natives and companies well along their transformation standing out early, Hamill says, singling out the travel and gaming sectors.

 Local digital native, Sendle, owes much of its success to strong technology foundations and an unwavering focus on the customer, according to its cofounder, Craig Davis.